myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > But after food came another question.
 How do we protect what we are trying to keep alive?
 >
 > [**PIGGY BOII OIOI**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/) gave us food that could continue.
-The recycled water of [**The ROTY BROI's Ark**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), contaminated by traces of **Nameless Liquid**, gave that life a chance to breed.
+The recycled water of [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), contaminated by traces of **Nameless Liquid**, gave that life a chance to breed.
 The agreement we made kept hunger from becoming king.
 But all of that still needed hands, divers, repairers, guards, carriers, breeders, cooks, medics, and messengers.
 All of them were tired.
 All of them were fragile.
 All of them could still be broken by waves, mud, metal, panic, bombs, and the wrong intention of another living being.
 >
 > That was when [**ROTY BROI Passenger (ID 536)**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) became another fringe in theory.
 >